MicrosoftLearning/TestRepo/testrepo/wwl/connect-power-platform-to-sap-azure/includes/1-introduction.md

 ## Learning objectives

-This is a spell error.

-You follow the steps to complete this module.
+Please follew the steps to complete this module.

 After this module, you will be able to: